Grzegorz Wrochna

-Grzegorz Jacek Wrochna (born March 13, 1962, in Radom, Poland) is a Polish physicist who is serving as the President of the Polish Space Agency since 2021.
+Grzegorz Jacek Wrochna (born March 13, 1962, in Radom, Poland) is a Polish physicist who served as the President of the Polish Space Agency from 2021 to 2025.
 Before his nomination to this position, he was the director of the National Center for Nuclear Research from 2011 to 2015, and an under-secretary in the Ministry of Science and Higher Education from 2019 to 2021.

 Early life

 Wrochna was born on March 13, 1962, in Radom.
 After graduating from the VI Jan Kochanowski High School, Wrochna studied physics at the University of Warsaw.
 In 1986, he began working as an assistant researcher in the Institute of Experimental Physics at the University of Warsaw.
 In 1991 Wrochna defended his doctoral dissertation, which was written under the supervision of Polish experimental physicist Andrzej Kajetan Wróblewski.